REST AND REMEMBER: A YOGA AND CULTURAL RETREAT IN GHANA, WEST AFRICA

 MEET ITZEL

 Hi, I’m Itzel — sometimes also called Kamala, which is a name given to me in 2010 by my spiritual elders in the Yogic tradition.
 I’ve been sharing healing practices with people from all walks of life since 2008, always with a focus on justice, healing, and collective liberation.
 I became a Yoga teacher in 2010 and a Yoga therapist in 2016.
 My work weaves together Yoga, mindfulness, energy work, ancestral connection, and cultural reverence to support deep presence and transformation.
-After visiting Ghana in 2023, I fell in love—with the land, the people, and the profound sense of connection.
+After visiting Ghana in 2023, I fell in love—with the land, the culture, and the sense of deep welcome.
 I’m honored to return—and to share this sacred journey with you.
 If you have questions about the retreat or want to connect, visit attunedliving.com/connect to message me, chat in real time, or schedule a call.

 What people have said about us